 - “Hammer”, bending of hands with dumbbells along the body – 2-3 / 10-12

-** The fifth exercise, extending the arms to the triceps on the vertical block, Phil did in a peculiar manner – after every 10 repetitions he reduced the training weight by about 5 kg, using the principle of “striptease”, and again did 10 repetitions, then again weight reduction 5 kg and 10 more repetitions.
+** The fifth exercise, extending the arms to the triceps on the vertical block, Phil did peculiarly – after every 10 repetitions, he reduced the training weight by about 5 kg, using the principle of “striptease”, and again did 10 repetitions, then again weight reduction 5 kg and 10 more repetitions.
 Such a set was considered one approach.
 In total, 3-4 such approaches were carried out.
 Sometimes he performed this exercise to the exact opposite – without reducing the weight by 5 kg after every 10 repetitions, and consistently increasing by 5 kg.
-For more information, see the section on hand training.
+For more information, see section on-hand training.

 Saturday, Sunday: closed